jhpyle/docassemble/_docs/config.md

 be visible when calling [`get_config()`], it should not appear in your Configuration YAML.

+## <a name="module whitelist"></a><a name="module blacklist"></a>Controlling which docassemble add-on modules are loaded

+By default, when docassemble starts or restarts (specifically, when the `docassemble.webapp.server` module loads), it searches through the `.py` files located within the `docassemble` namespace and `import`s the module if the `.py` file contains a line that starts with `# pre-load`, `class`, or `docassemble.base.util.update`.
+However, if the first line of the module is `# do not pre-load`, then the module is not imported.
+Note that the Modules folder in each developer's Playground (and each project therein) is part of the `docassemble` namespace, so all of those modules are eligible for being automatically imported.

+This means that if you write modules containing code that has global side effects, you need to be mindful that you do not have multiple conflicting versions of that code installed on your server.
+Even though you may not run any interviews that use a module, that module will be automatically loaded into memory when **docassemble** starts.
+Code that has global effects includes:

+* [`SQLObject`] class declarations
+* [`CustomDataType`] class declarations
+* [`docassemble.base.util.update_word_collection()`] function calls
+* [`docassemble.base.util.update_locale()`] function calls
+* [`docassemble.base.util.update_language_function()`] function calls
+* [`docassemble.base.util.update_nice_numbers()`] function calls
+* [`docassemble.base.util.update_ordinal_numbers()`] function calls
+* [`docassemble.base.util.update_ordinal_function()`] function calls

+The `module whitelist` and `module blacklist` Configuration directives allow you to override the normal methods that **docassemble** uses to choose which modules are automatically loaded.

+{% highlight yaml %}
+module whitelist:
+  - docassemble.familylaw.objects
+  - docassemble.mypackage.*
+{% endhighlight %}

+If you specify a `module whitelist`, then **docassemble** will load all installed modules that match the module names listed, and will not load any other modules.
+Even if you include `# pre-load` in a module file, it will not automatically load unless the module matches one of the items under `module whitelist`.

+The wildcard character `*` can be used.
+In the example above, all modules under `docassemble.mypackage` will be loaded.

+Note that all module files that match `module whitelist` entries will be loaded, regardless of whether they would otherwise have been preloaded based on their content, and regardless of whether the file contains the line `# do not pre-load`.

+{% highlight yaml %}
+module blacklist:
+  - docassemble.playground*
+  - docassemble.familylaw.oldobjects
+{% endhighlight %}

+If you specify a `module blacklist`, then any modules in the `docassemble` namespace that match any of the items under `module blacklist` will not be automatically loaded.
+In the example above, all modules in every user's Playground are prevented from loading automatically.
+The module `docassemble.familylaw.oldobjects` is also singled out for exclusion.

+Note that `module blacklist` only affects the auto-loading of modules.
+If you have an interview that loads a module using [`imports`] or [`modules`], or you load code that `import`s the module, the module will still be loaded. `module blacklist` only affects the auto-loading of modules that happens when **docassemble** starts.

 ## <a name="config from"></a>Importing configuration directives

 The following sections, [Using AWS Secrets Manager](#aws_secrets) and